Palestinian expulsion from Lydda and Ramle: Shitrit/Shertok intervention

-The departure
+Expulsion from Ramle

-Thousands of Ramle residents began moving out of the town on foot, or in trucks and buses, between 10 and 12 July.
+Thousands of Ramle's residents began moving out of the town on foot, or in trucks and buses, between 10 and 12 July.
 The IDF used its own vehicles and confiscated Arab ones to move them.
-Morris writes that, by 13 July, the wishes of the IDF and those of the residents in Lydda had dovetailed.
-Over the past three days, the townspeople had undergone aerial bombardment, ground invasion, had seen grenades thrown into their homes and hundreds of residents killed, had been living under a curfew, had been abandoned by the Arab Legion, and the able-bodied men had been rounded up.
-Morris writes they had concluded that living under Israeli rule was not sustainable.
+By 13 July the townspeople had undergone aerial bombardment, ground invasion, had seen grenades thrown into their homes and hundreds of residents killed, had been living under a curfew, had been abandoned by the Arab Legion, and the able-bodied men had been rounded up.
 Spiro Munayyer, an eyewitness, wrote that the important thing was to get out of the city.
 A deal was reached with an IDF intelligence officer, Shmarya Guttman, normally an archeologist, that the residents would leave in exchange for the release of the prisoners; according to Guttman, he went to the mosque himself and told the men they were free to join their families.
 Town criers and soldiers walked or drove around the town instructing residents where to gather for departure.

-Notwithstanding that an agreement may have been reached, Morris writes that the troops understood that what followed was an act of deportation, not a voluntary departure.
-While the residents were still in the town, IDF radio traffic had already started calling them "refugees" (plitim).
-Operation Dani HQ told the IDF General Staff/Operations at noon on 13 July that "[the troops in Lydda] are busy expelling the inhabitants [oskim begeirush hatoshavim]," and told the HQs of Kiryati, 8th and Yiftah brigades at the same time that, "enemy resistance in Ramle and Lydda has ended.
-The eviction [pinui]" of the inhabitants... has begun."
+Expulsion from Lydda (Lydda Death March)

-The march
+A large number of people died in the expulsions from Lydda in what has become known as the Lydda death march.

 Lydda's residents began moving out on the morning of 13 July.
-They were made to walk, perhaps because of their earlier resistance, or simply because there were no vehicles left.
-They walked six to seven kilometers to Beit Nabala, then 10–12 more to Barfiliya, along dusty roads in temperatures of 30–35°C, carrying their children and portable possessions in carts pulled by animals or on their backs.
-According to Shmarya Guttman, an IDF soldier, warning shots were occasionally fired.
-Some were stripped of their valuables en route by Israeli soldiers at checkpoints.
+They walked six to seven kilometers to Beit Nabala, then 10–12 more to Barfiliya, along dusty roads in temperatures of 30–35 °C, carrying their children and portable possessions in carts pulled by animals or on their backs.
+Yitzhak Rabin wrote in his memoirs that "The population of Lod did not leave willingly.
+There was no way of avoiding the use of force and warning shots in order to make the inhabitants march the 10 to 15 miles to the point where they met up with the legion."
+Many of those expelled were stripped of their valuables en route by Israeli soldiers at checkpoints.
 Another IDF soldier described how possessions and people were slowly abandoned as the refugees grew tired or collapsed: "To begin with [jettisoning] utensils and furniture, and in the end, bodies of men, women, and children, scattered along the way."